 All Blacks get £1.5m fee to face England

-New ZealandThe All Blacks will command the highest fee in against at Twickenham – £1.5m which works out at £18,750 a minute.
+New ZealandThe All Blacks will command the highest fee in world against at – £1.5m which works out at £18,750 a minute.

 The New Zealand and Australian Unions are free to negotiate their own fees for the fixtures because they fall outside the IRB’s three-week international window which closes after a full round of six Tests on November 24.
 New Zealand’s price has gone up almost 50 per cent from marginally more than £1m, Australia’s by substantially more from £850,000.